Home How It Works Industries Pricing About Insights Book a Discovery Call

 View LinkedIn Profile →

 Koen Commercial exists because most lead generation is broken by design.
 Agencies get paid whether the leads convert or not, so their incentive is volume rather than quality.
-The result is a pipeline full of names that never become revenue — and a client who has paid for the privilege of sorting through them.
+The result is a pipeline full of names that never become revenue, leaving the client to pay for the privilege of sorting through them.

 Before starting this company, I spent years on the receiving end of that pipeline across five industries.
 I know what a useful lead looks like and what a wasted one costs in time, money, and morale.